gernia/CTF_writeups/Simple CTF/Simple CTF.md

 	- `sudo vim`
 - then escape to shell from vim by typing  `:!sh` in vim
 - ![Pasted image 20250708224625.png](https://github.com/gernia/CTF_writeups/blob/main/Simple%20CTF/imgs/Pasted%20image%2020250708224625.png)
-- navigate to folder named root, in `root.txt` is the flag `W3ll d0n3.
-You made it!`
+- navigate to folder named root, in `root.txt` is the flag

 ## Step 5: Remaining Questions
 - there are still two remaining questions